JesseHill/git-tutorial/README.txt

 $ cat .git/HEAD
 ref: refs/heads/master
 ```
-Our head defaults to master.
+Our HEAD file is just a text file that lists a git ref that the HEAD should point to.
+The HEAD ref defaults to master.
 That seems reasonable.
 What if we look at our repository's history?
 ```bash
 $ git log
 fatal: bad default revision 'HEAD'